 I completed the Diploma in Organic Skincare Formulation in 2013 (when the school was known as School of Holistic Cosmetology) and the Advanced Diploma in Organic Skincare Science in 2014.
 I’d like to add that I passed that with Distinction and asked if that could be put on my certificate!
 (I’m a geek I know).

 I loved doing the courses.
 They were a perfect combination of practical experiments and written assignments.
-Even though I’m choosing not to make emulsion creams or other formulas using water I still wanted to make those types of products and get assessed on them, so that I knew I could do them and to compare with my 100% oil blends.
+Even though I chose not to start with emulsion creams or other formulas using water, I still wanted to make those types of products and get assessed on them.
 I learnt of ingredients I hadn’t heard of until studying with Formula Botanica, it made me go out and try new things, and the way the courses are written they are made for business owners – what’s your niche, what does the market want etc etc. There are at least two products of mine which have evolved directly from products I had to make for the courses.
 I would highly recommend Formula Botanica!

 What do you enjoy most about running your own business?

 Ooh good question!
 A tough one..
 I’m lucky in that I actually love all aspects of running my own business.
 I guess something I love the most is creating new products – from start to finish it’s quite a journey and in the end you have a product you’ve put your heart & soul into; working out what to make, what its purpose will be, its formula – testing that, changing it, remaking it, testing testing testing.
 Then it goes onto packaging, label design, then marketing and launching!
 It’s so exciting when you get a new product out there, getting positive reviews from beauty writers and customers, and knowing those that are using it are enjoying it and getting skin benefits!
 All just using natural ingredients.
 That is magic.